 YoungMinds offer advice and support to adults, parents and professionals who are worried about the emotional welfare and behaviour of a child or young person.

 YoungMinds also help children to improve their mental health and emotional wellbeing.
 So you could show their website to a young person if they’re struggling with mental health problems.

 SelfharmUK support young people who self-harm.
 They also give advice to their parents, siblings and friends.

 Family Lives speak to anyone in a care-giving role who wants advice on any issues around parenting, such as self-harm and depression and the effect on other family members.

 Papyrus speak for free to young people under 35 that are feeling suicidal as well as anyone (like family, friends or professionals) concerned about a young person at risk of suicide.

 The Samaritans offer support and advice to anyone experiencing feelings of distress, despair or considering suicide and are available 24 hours a day.

 Kooth offers free, safe, anonymous online counselling and support for young people aged 11-18, weekdays 12pm until 10pm and weekends 6pm until 10pm 365 days a year.

 Compass REACH are a free, confidential health and wellbeing service for children and young people in North Yorkshire who need support with issues related to drugs, alcohol, mental health and / or sexual health.

-Compass BUZZ offers a confidential text messaging service to young people aged 11-18 across North Yorkshire.
+Compass Phoenix (previously Compass Buzz) offers a confidential text messaging service to young people aged 11-18 across North Yorkshire.
 By texting the service on 07520 631168 you will be able to receive confidential advice, support and signposting from a wellbeing worker within one working day via text.